lipschultz/donkey-ears/README.md

 ### Transcribing a File

-Open a file and transcribe all of it using Whisper:
+Open a file and transcribe all of it (using Whisper, but any model will work):

 ```python
 from donkey_ears.audio.audio_file import AudioFile